justusbluemer/stripe-invoice-download/README.md

 - Automatic creation of output directory
 - Environment variable support for easy configuration
 - Built with TypeScript for type safety
-- Uses Bun for fast execution and file operations
+- Uses Deno for fast execution and file operations

 ## 🚀 Quick Start